Solar Panel Cost in South Portland, ME (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-A typical home in South Portland uses a 7 kW system (approximately 18 panels).
-This produces roughly 10,220 kWh per year based on 4 peak sun hours per day.
+A typical home in South Portland uses a 7 kW system (approximately 18 panels at 400W each).
+This produces roughly 10,220 kWh per year based on South Portland's 4 peak sun hours per day.
+Panel efficiency matters — a 400W panel produces about 584 kWh/year in South Portland's climate, and a 7 kW system covers most household needs.
 Your actual system size depends on your electricity usage, roof space, and shading.

 Yes.
 Multiple financing options let South Portland homeowners go solar with no upfront cost.
-Solar loans let you own the system and claim the 30% tax credit.
-Solar leases and PPAs require $0 down but you do not own the system or receive tax credits directly.
+A solar loan is typically the best value — you own the system, claim the $4,500 federal tax credit, and build equity.
+Solar leases and PPAs require $0 down but you do not own the system.
+At South Portland's rate of $0.19/kWh, a loan typically saves 20-40% more over 20 years versus a lease.
+Compare loan vs. lease.

 From signing a contract to system activation, solar installation in South Portland typically takes 1-3 months.
-This includes site assessment, permitting (varies by municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
-Choose an installer familiar with South Portland permitting to speed up the process.
+This includes site assessment, permitting (varies by South Portland municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
+Smaller communities like South Portland often have shorter permitting wait times than major metros.

-The best solar company depends on your priorities — lowest price, best equipment, financing options, or customer service.
-We recommend comparing quotes from at least 3 installers.
-EnergySage lets you compare multiple South Portland installer quotes side by side.
+The best solar company in South Portland depends on your priorities — lowest price, best equipment, financing options, or customer service.
+We recommend comparing at least 3 quotes.
+In South Portland, check both national companies and local Maine installers for the best pricing.
+Use EnergySage to compare South Portland installer quotes side by side.
 Also check our solar brand reviews and how to choose a solar installer guide.

 SolarSavingsAI Research Team